-- MISP events are encapsulations for contextually linked information - MISP attributes4 initially started with a standard set of "cyber security" indicators. - MISP attributes are purely based on usage (what people and organizations use daily). - Evolution of MISP attributes is based on practical usage & users (e.g. the addition of financial indicators in 2.4). - MISP objects are attribute compositions describing points of data using many facets, constructed along the lines of community and user defined templates. - Galaxies granularly contextualise, classify & categorise data based on threat actors, preventive measures, tools used by adversaries.
+- MISP events are encapsulations for contextually linked information - MISP attributes2 initially started with a standard set of "cyber security" indicators. - MISP attributes are purely based on usage (what people and organizations use daily). - Evolution of MISP attributes is based on practical usage and users (e.g. recent addition of the financial indicators in 2.4). - MISP objects are attribute compositions describing points of data using many facets, constructed along the lines of community and user defined templates - MISP galaxies granularly contextualise, classify and categorise data based on threat actors, preventive measures or tools used by adversaries.

-4attributes can be anything that helps describe the intent of the event package from indicators, vulnerabilities or any relevant information
+2attributes can be anything that helps describe the intent of the event package from indicators, vulnerabilities or any relevant information